 \textbf{Adaptability.} Incorporating non-Euclidean geometrical operations into foundation models provides substantially enhanced adaptability to the diverse geometric structures in training datasets, particularly in the case of large-scale datasets---as is typical for these models—where heterogeneity is inherent by design.
 This adaptability improves the models' flexibility and transferability, as many instances of downstream tasks benefit from acknowledging the geometric structure in the data, such as knowledge graph completion~\cite{bai2021modeling,wang2021mixed}, social network analysis~\cite{yang2022hyperbolic,kennedy2013hyperbolicity}, multi-label classification, drug discovery~\cite{poleksic2023hyperbolic}, user preferences recommendation~\cite{chen2022modeling,yang2022hrcf,yang2022hicf}, and code understanding~\cite{tang2023hyperbolic}.

-\textbf{Low Dimensionality and Scalability.} Beyond enhancing representation capabilities, adapting foundation models to the non-Euclidean geometry inherent in their training corpora enables lower-dimensional embeddings, reducing computational costs without sacrificing performance.
-A critical implication lies in the scaling laws of foundation models~\cite{10.5555/3600270.3602446}, where performance in Euclidean models follows a power-law scaling of the form $L(N) \propto N^{-\alpha}$, with $L$ and $N$ being the loss and the number of parameters respectively.
-This scaling behavior reveals inherent inefficiencies in how Euclidean geometries handle increasing model complexity and data dimensionality.
-In contrast, adopting Riemannian manifolds with tailored curvature properties improves scaling by efficiently compressing information~\cite{brehmer2024does,kiani2024hardness}.
-This improvement arises from the manifold's ability to naturally capture long-range dependencies and hierarchical structures~\cite{tifrea2019poincare}, which the Euclidean space struggles to represent effectively.
-Moreover, product manifolds and mixed-geometry approaches~\cite{gu2019mixedcurvature,wang2021mixed} further improve efficiency and performance by allowing different model components to scale according to their optimal geometric properties.
+\textbf{Scalability.} Adapting foundation models to non-Euclidean geometry enables expressive lower-dimensional embeddings, reducing computational costs without sacrificing performance.
+A critical implication lies in the scaling laws of foundation models~\cite{10.5555/3600270.3602446}, where performance in Euclidean models follows a power-law scaling of the form $L(N) \propto N^{-\alpha}$, with $L$ and $N$ being the loss and parameter count.
+This behavior reveals inherent inefficiencies in how Euclidean space handles increasing model complexity and data dimensionality.
+In contrast, Riemannian methods have shown promises to improve scaling by efficiently compressing information~\cite{brehmer2024does,kiani2024hardness}.
+For instance, hyperbolic spaces better captures long-range dependencies~\cite{tifrea2019poincare} and mixed-curvature approaches~\cite{gu2019mixedcurvature,wang2021mixed} allow different model components to scale according to their optimal geometric properties.

-Moreover, we propose a roadmap for integrating non-Euclidean geometries into foundation models.
-This includes adapting existing Euclidean models to incorporate these principles and developing foundation models from scratch.
-We also highlight key challenges and outline the steps required to advance this non-Euclidean vision for foundation models.
+\textbf{Roadmap.} Moreover, we propose a roadmap for integrating non-Euclidean geometries into foundation models.
+This includes both adapting existing Euclidean models to incorporate these principles and developing foundation models from scratch.
+We also highlight key challenges and outline the steps required to advance this non-Euclidean vision, from architectural design to the creation of non-Euclidean libraries, given that existing frameworks such as DeepSpeed~\cite{rasley2020deepspeed} and Flash Attention~\cite{dao2022flashattention} are tailored exclusively for Euclidean models.